 (3) Despite anything in this section, to the extent that there is, in the case of a person who is appointed under subsection (1) to be the Director or an officer of a commission and who is a member of the Senior Executive Service within the meaning of the Public Sector Management Act 1994 3, any inconsistency between this Act and that Act, that Act prevails.

-[Section 27 amended by No. 32 of 1994 s.
+[Section 27 amended: No. 32 of 1994 s.
 3(2).]

 28. Engagement of consultants